waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Complex Tiles:**
     *   `WARP_CARPET_DOWN/LEFT/RIGHT`: Activated by pressing the corresponding direction while standing on the tile.
     *   `PIT`: A hole in the floor that acts as a warp.
 Stepping on it triggers the warp.
     *   `unknown` (in Ruins of Alph Ho-Oh Chamber): A special tile that, when standing on it and interacting with the adjacent puzzle object at (3, 2), warps the player to a sliding block puzzle screen.
-Its general traversability is unknown.

 ### Other Mechanics
 *   **Object Impassability:** All Map Objects (NPCs, items, signs, etc.) are impassable.